Know Your Product's True Impact.

 Consumer Brands

-If you sell directly to consumers and make — or want to make — environmental claims about your products, an LCA is the foundation of credible, defensible communication.
-Whether you are developing a carbon footprint label, entering a sustainability certification scheme, or responding to retailer sustainability questionnaires, LCA gives you the evidence base to do so with confidence.
+If you sell directly to consumers and make environmental claims about your products, an LCA is the foundation of credible, defensible communication.
+Whether you are achieving B Corp status, responding to retailer questionnaires or devising a new advertising campaign, an LCA gives you the evidence base to do so with confidence.
+Win your customers over with the truth.

 Product Designers & Manufacturers

 LCA is most powerful when used early in the design process.
-By assessing the environmental profile of different material choices, manufacturing routes, or end-of-life scenarios before committing to production, your R&D team can build sustainability into the product from the ground up — avoiding costly redesigns later and future-proofing against tightening regulations.
+By assessing the environmental profile of different material choices, manufacturing routes, or end-of-life scenarios before committing to production, your R&D team can build sustainability into the product from the ground up.
+Avoid costly redesigns and future-proof against tightening regulations.

 Retailers & Procurement Teams

-Major retailers are increasingly asking suppliers to provide verified environmental data.
 An LCA provides the independent, standardised evidence needed to satisfy sustainability questionnaires, enter preferred supplier schemes, and demonstrate alignment with retailer net zero commitments.
-For procurement teams, LCA data enables more informed sourcing decisions that reduce supply chain risk and environmental liability.
+Data to reduce supply chain risk and environmental liability.

 Ready to understand your product's true impact?